8.5 Export Formats and Delivery

 Direct Export (File > Export)

 Exports the selected point cloud data to a file.
-Available formats: LAS, LAZ, PLY, and unstructured E57.
+Available formats: LAS, LAZ, PLY, unstructured E57, and .ilas.
 This path requires no prerequisites beyond having processed point cloud data loaded in the project.
 Select the point cloud, choose export directory and filename, select format, and click Export.

 Conversion Tools (Tools Menu)